KostayShutko/Manufacturing/README.md

-> **This project is a work imitation of a factory.
-The main flow is the delivery of material to the material warehouse, transportation of material to processing machines, processing and production of products, transportation of products to the product warehouse, shipment of products.Production management is handled by the orchestrator, who runs the saga and monitors success, and in case of failure makes compensation.The project is developed as a distributed system on microservices using a message bus.
-RabbitMQ is a message broker, Masstransit is used for process orchestration and transactions.The project is deployed on Google Cloud using Docker containers and Kubernetes.
-The github actions triggers a docker image build, image push to Google Container Registry(GCR) and deployment to Google Kubernetes Engine(GKE).** 🚀
+> **This project simulates a factory workflow.
+The main process involves delivering materials to the warehouse, transportation them to processing machines, processing materials and creating products, transportation of finished products to the product warehouse for shipment.
+Production management is overseen by an orchestrator that coordinates the entire workflow, monitors success, and provides compensation in case of failures.
+The project is designed as a distributed system using microservices and a message bus.
+RabbitMQ is responsible for sending messages and MassTransit handles process orchestration and transactions.
+The project is deployed on Google Cloud using Docker containers and Kubernetes.
+GitHub Actions trigger the build of Docker images, which are then pushed to Google Container Registry (GCR) and deployed on Google Kubernetes Engine (GKE).** 🚀

 ## Project architecture
 <div align="center" style="margin-bottom:20px">